-A call for applications for the selection of members of the Scientific, Technical and Economic Committee for Fisheries (renewal of STECF) has been published on 4 September with deadline for applications by 31 October 2018.
+The last call for applications for the selection of members of the Scientific, Technical and Economic Committee for Fisheries (renewal of STECF) was published in autumn 2018.
+At current there is no open call.

 - The STECF shall consist of not less than 30 members and not more than 35 members. (article 4 of Commission Decision (2016/C 74/05));

 - With a view to implement Union policy in the area of fisheries and aquaculture, the assistance of highly qualified scientific experts is required, particularly in the application of marine and fisheries biology, fishing gear technology, fisheries economics, fisheries governance, ecosystem effects of fisheries, aquaculture or similar disciplines, or in the field of collection, management and use of fisheries and aquaculture data.

 (para (2) of Commission Decision (2016/C 74/05)).

 The current members of the STECF have been appointed by the Director-General of DG Maritime Affairs and Fisheries in June 2019 for a period of three years (start date of 1st plenary meeting of the new STECF) and a reserve list was drawn up.
 The reserve list may be used by the Commission for replacement of members who leave the group in accordance with paragraph 6 of article 4 of Commission Decision (2016/C 74/05).